dylanedwardmoore/storyteller/README.md

 # Storyteller

-This is an example from Dylan's TUMO workshop on designing an interactive storytelling chatbot.
+This is an example from Dylan and Sophia's TUMO workshop on designing an interactive storytelling chatbot.
 All the code here was written during and for this course.
-Special thanks to Sophia Moore for all her help :D

 I recommend checking out the example I have in the `modules` folder to get a sense for how to create an interactive story.